 Keeping employees and the public safe is MoDOT's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first three quarters of 2018, there was a 71% increase in the number of claims.
-Most of the claims in 2019 were attributed to pavement defects.
-During the same timeframe, there was a 74% decrease in the amount paid.
+Compared to the first two quarters of 2018, there was a 106 percent increase in the number of claims.
+The majority of claims in 2019 were attributed to pavement defects.
+During the same timeframe, there was a 71 percent decrease in the amount paid.